 The article included the statement:

 But the Valdez-linked chemical 2-butoxyethanol was detected at levels up to 10 parts per million (ppm) in more than 20 percent of offshore responders and 15 percent of those near shore.

-Approximately 80% of the 1048 samples BP analyzed showed "no detectable level" of 2-butoxyethanol.
+In fact, approximately 80% of the 1048 samples BP analyzed showed "no detectable level" of 2-butoxyethanol.
 Of the remaining 20% (n=213) of the samples with any detectable 2-butoxyethanol, the highest level measured was 0.8 ppm, and 90% of these were 0.2 ppm or less.
 Every measurement was well below the NIOSH recommended limit of 5.0 ppm.

-In summary, it is not true that 20% of gulf spill responders have been exposed to 2-butoxyethanol.
-Most exposure measurements found no exposure to the chemical, and all exposure levels detected were well below any occupational exposure limit.
+In summary, analysis of the raw data demonstrates that both the article's headline and the above quoted sentence are incorrect.
+It is not true that 20% of gulf spill responders have been exposed to 2-butoxyethanol.
+In addition, most exposure measurements taken found no exposure to the chemical, and all exposure levels detected are well below any occupational exposure limit.

 Both OSHA and NIOSH have asked BP to make public the actual exposure data."

 BP Sampling: 2- Butoxyethanol (PDF*)

 *Accessibility Assistance: Contact OSHA's Directorate of Technical Support and Emergency Management at (202) 693-2300 for assistance accessing PDF materials.